BasJansweijer/ChessBitBoards/docs/Optimization.md

 This rework removed the Piece sets.
 Additionally the rework of the king being stored as a square was undone.
 New nps 13,672,286.
 Slight decrease in performance.
 Adding back the king as a square increased performance back to nps 14_003_044.

+### Add incremental zobrist hashing

+To add zobrist hashing the make move function was reworked.
+The performance after the rework decreased to ~11.9 milion nps.